atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

-# Early Quantum Algorithms - Part 1: Deutsch-Jozsa algorithm
+# Deutsch–Jozsa Algorithm: The First Step Toward Quantum Speedup

-<p style="text-align: center;"> <em>The Deutsch–Jozsa Breakthrough: The First Steps Toward Exponential Quantum Speedup</em></p>
+<p style="text-align: center;"> <em>The Deutsch–Jozsa Breakthrough: The First Step Toward Exponential Quantum Speedup</em></p>

 One of the most striking claims about quantum computing is that it can solve certain problems exponentially faster than classical computers.